wifinigel/wiperf/mkdocs/docs/probe_prepare.md

 ```
  sudo nano /etc/hosts
 ```
-Change each instance of 'pi' to the new hostname (there are usually two instances).
+Change each instance of 'raspberrypi' to the new hostname (there are usually two instances).
 Then hit Ctrl-X  and "y" to save your changes.

 Finally, reboot your RPi: